-Load forecast of ECAs and ACAs is distributed using LDFs.

-The base case Generation pattern in the Forward Markets is obtained by scaling the Generators according to GDFs to meet the Load and net-interchange values between the ECA/ACA and external Control Areas.
+The Load and Generation pattern in the Forward Markets is obtained by scaling the Load and Generation according to Intertie Distribution Factors to meet the Load and net-interchange values between the IBAA and external Balancing Authority Areas.

-When agreements between the CAISO and other Control Areas provide for less detailed scheduling and operational data, the CAISO can support simplified approaches to modeling of ECAs and ACAs.
-The CAISO may use a reduced network model that provides the detail that is necessary for modeling of the interaction between the CAISO and ECA/ACA networks without revealing confidential operational data of the ECA/ACA.
-If ECA or ACA resources do not participate in the CAISO Markets on a resource-specific basis, the CAISO will establish areas in which all ECA/ACA resources (supply and demand) are modeled as aggregations of pseudo-injections at central points in the ECA’s or ACA’s high voltage network.
+When less detailed scheduling and operational data are available, the CAISO can support simplified approaches to modeling of IBAAs.
+The CAISO may use a reduced network model that provides the detail that is necessary for modeling of the interaction between the CAISO and IBAA networks without revealing confidential operational data of the IBAA.
+If IBAA resources do not participate in the CAISO Markets on a resource-specific basis, the CAISO will establish areas in which all IBAA resources (supply and demand) are modeled as aggregations of pseudo-injections at central points in the IBAA’s high voltage network.
 In the Day-Ahead Market, the CAISO would assume that Schedules have their source or sink at these resource aggregations.
-If a State Estimator solution is available to the market systems in the Real-Time Market, the CAISO would see the actual locations of supply and demand in the ECA or ACA, and only incremental Dispatch would be treated as pseudo-injections.
+If a State Estimator solution is available to the market systems in the Real-Time Market, the CAISO would see the actual locations of supply and demand in the IBAA, and only incremental Dispatch would be treated as pseudo-injections.

-If the confidentiality of real-time operational data for an ECA or ACA precludes basing the CAISO’s Real-Time Market solution on a State Estimator solution for its area, the CAISO has the ability to estimate the pseudo-injections within the ECA or ACA at levels that produce flows at the CAISO boundary that match the flows that are observed in the CAISO’s telemetry.
+If the confidentiality of real-time operational data for an IBAA precludes basing the CAISO’s Real-Time Market solution on a State Estimator solution for its area, the CAISO has the ability to estimate the pseudo-injections within the IBAA at levels that produce flows at the CAISO boundary that match the flows that are observed in the CAISO’s telemetry.
 This calculation approach uses the same methodology as estimating pseudo-injections in New PTO network, as described in Section 4.2.4.3.
-If this approach is used, it becomes unnecessary to obtain a load forecast and generation schedules for the ECA or ACA.
-However, it must be recognized that the calculated pseudo-injections are simply an approximation of conditions in the ECA or ACA, and such an approximation is likely to less valid for future Dispatch Intervals than if a State Estimator solution were available.
+However, it must be recognized that the calculated pseudo-injections are simply an approximation of conditions in the IBAA, and such an approximation is likely to less valid for future Dispatch Intervals than if a State Estimator solution were available.

-The detailed manner in which modeling is handled for any particular ECA of ACA is set forth in an agreement between the CAISO and the ECA or ACA.
-The pertinent details will be documented in the CRR FNM that is released subject to Section 6.5.1 of the CAISO Tariff (or in documentation that is referenced in the CRR FNM).
+The detailed manner in which modeling is handled for any particular IBAA will be determined after discussion with the affected BAA and analysis of the requisite information.
+The pertinent details will be documented in an appendix to this BPM.